 Giving an invited talk, again about my experience working with events in social media, at the WWW SNOW 2016 workshop.

 I am giving an invited talk at WSDM 2016 about my research and startup experiences around events in social media.

 Two upcoming CHI 2016 papers from my lab are available here -- including one best paper honorable mention.

-Mor Naaman is an associate professor of Information Science at the Jacobs Institute at Cornell Tech, where he is the founder of the Connective Media hub, leads a research group focused on social technologies, and directs the AOL Connected Experiences laboratory.
+Mor Naaman is an associate professor of Information Science at the Jacobs Institute at Cornell Tech, where he is the founder of the Connective Media hub, leads a research group focused on social technologies, and directs the Oath-supported Connected Experiences laboratory.